 III.
 Endorsements and Campaigns:

-The voter service leader may not publicly endorse or work for any national, state, county, or municipal political campaign or candidate.
+The Convener-Spokesperson and Voter Service leader may not publicly endorse or work for any national, state, county, or municipal political campaign or candidate.
 Other Leadership Committee members, with discretion, may work for a candidate's campaign.
 Any Leadership Committee member involved in a candidate's campaign must inform the Leadership Committee.
 Although it is the intent of this policy that such activities would normally be acceptable, the final determination is at the discretion of the Leadership Committee.